 Beginning of a new year, makes us think about what we’ve done, what we’ve accomplished or what we can learn from our failures or shortcomings in the year behind, and set new goals, both personal and professional, for the coming year.
 We might not aspire for big bangs or extraordinary inventions.
 However, I believe every human being needs growth in various aspects of their lives and gets satisfaction from contributing to their environment.
-In this sense, new years are more or less like a check points for ourselves.
+In this sense, new years are more or less like a checkpoint for ourselves.

 In my opinion, it’s never too early for our children to learn to be able to evaluate their own growth themselves at a young age.
-I agree, not every child’s perception of self, wants, goals and growth mature at the same same age.
+I agree, not every child’s perception of self, wants, goals and growth mature at the same age.
 However, they should start setting their own goals and own expectations at their own pace, so that they learn to look inside for their own motivation and approval, rather than from outside.

 We did an informal goal setting workshop for the first time with my children, as I finalized my own list on the first day of the year.
 They write “goals” at the beginning of the school year.
 So they are not completely foreign to the concept.
 I helped them a bit in the process, deliberately restraining myself from planting my ideas into their heads or manipulating them.
 Below is the 10 step process to list new year’s goals and format them and the questions I used to make them think about their goals.